sendinblue/APIv3-python-library/docs/SendersApi.md

 # **get_ips**
 > GetIps get_ips()

-Return all the dedicated IPs for your account
+Get all the dedicated IPs for your account

 ### Example
 ```python